Dandruff: Root Causes and Support Strategies

 Pathophysiology of Dandruff

-Dandruff may develop for many others reasons and the exact causes are not completely understood.
+Dandruff may develop for many other reasons and the exact causes are not completely understood.
 According to a 2015 review published in the Journal of Clinical and Investigative Dermatology, dandruff often develops because of seborrheic dermatitis, a skin condition that causes oily, red, and scaly skin (1).
 This condition may affect your eyebrows, armpits, groin areas, or anywhere else you have oil glands.
 On your head, it causes white or yellow scales that we call dandruff when flaking off.

 Another common trigger of dandruff is Malassezia, which is a fungus that affects your scalp and may cause your skin cells to multiply more quickly than normal.
 Your hormonal health, stress, age, and other factors may affect this fungus and trigger more dandruff.

 The stratum corneum (SC) is the outermost layer of your epidermis made up of dead cells.
-According to a 2012 review published in the International Journal of Cosmetic Sciences, a healthy SC helps to maintain hydration and reduce water loss of your skin (2).
+According to a 2012 review published in the International Journal of Cosmetic Sciences, a healthy SC helps to maintain hydration and reduce water loss in your skin (2).
 It also serves as a barrier that protects your skin from chemical transfer through the skin, toxins, and harmful microorganisms, such as Malassezia.

 If this barrier is chronically or seriously damaged, it can cause poor hydration, which can lead to a variety of issues, including atypical epidermal proliferation, keratinocyte differentiation, and SC maturation.
 It may also lead to inflammation and an increased risk of skin irritation from topicals.
-It may also increase the risk of susceptibility of Malassezia These factors. may explain the increased risk and symptoms of dandruff.
+It may also increase the risk of susceptibility of Malassezia.
+These factors may explain the increased risk and symptoms of dandruff.

 dandruff